jayis1/Zero-Day-OS-/README.md

 **The first penetration testing OS built for a credit-card-sized computer you can hold in one hand.**

-ZERO-DAY OS turns the M5Stack Cardputer Zero — a quad-core ARM box with WiFi, BT, Ethernet, IR, a camera, a battery, and a built-in keyboard for $50 — into a pocketable offensive security weapon.
+ZERO-DAY OS turns the M5Stack Cardputer Zero — a quad-core ARM box with WiFi, BT, Ethernet, IR, a camera, a battery, and a built-in keyboard — into a pocketable offensive security weapon.
 Every byte of this distro is optimized for the constraints of 512MB RAM and a 1.9" screen.
 No desktop.
 No bloat.
 No compromises.

 ---